ganesh-iyer/ganesh-iyer.github.io/projects/pippop/project-pippop.md

 * Despite having designed in the past, I learned more and got more out of the design experience **by sticking to the process and not skipping steps**.

-* Why the paper prototype was extremely crucial to our process was because the simulation of a tricky technological feature through these quick prototypes was enough to provoke security and ethical concerns.
+* Why the paper prototype was extremely crucial to our process was because the simulation of a tricky technological feature through these quick prototypes was **enough to provoke security and ethical concerns**.

 * Visual design has an important role to play in the design of products where privacy may be an issue.
 This is one of the reasons why I feel I would be able to design better by grasping the full stack.